Next: %code Summary, Previous: Decl Summary, Up: Declarations [Contents][Index]

 yy

-The value may be omitted: this is equivalent to specifying true
+The value may be omitted: this is equivalent to specifying true, as is

 the case for Boolean values.